-Shipping containers are extremely useful structures that can be used in a diverse range of transportation and storage applications.
-Increasing numbers of homeowners and businesses are also converting containers into temporary structures such as offices, living spaces, workshops, or specialist storage units.
-Converting a shipping container is greener and more budget-friendly than other building options.
-Containers are also made from highly durable materials as they are designed to transport heavy cargo thousands of miles across the globe.
+Modular buildings are extremely useful structures that can be used in a diverse range of transportation and storage applications.
+Increasing numbers of homeowners and businesses are also converting units into temporary structures such as offices, living spaces, workshops, or specialist stockpile units.
+Converting these is greener and more budget-friendly than other building options.
+They are also made from highly durable materials as they are designed to transport heavy cargo thousands of miles across the globe.
 This makes them the ideal solution when looking for a secure and reliable structure for your property.
-A container conversion should withstand wear and tear and remain in excellent condition for many years.
-Another attractive benefit of a container conversion is that you can have the container customised to your exact specifications and design preferences.
+A conversion should withstand wear and tear and remain in excellent condition for many years.
+Another attractive benefit is that you can have the module customised to your exact specifications and design preferences.

-A shipping container can be installed quickly on your property with the help of a professional container conversion company.
-The good news is that planning permission is often not required when you install a shipping container on your property.
+Our units can be installed quickly on your property with the help of a professional conversion company.
+The good news is that planning permission is often not required when you install one on your property.
 However, there are some exceptions to this rule which we will discuss below.

 When is planning permission required?

-In the UK, shipping containers are classed as temporary structures which means they are exempt from planning permission requirements.
+In the UK, modules are classed as temporary structures which means they are exempt from planning permission requirements.
 However, there are some exceptions to this rule.
-For example, you may need to apply for planning permission if you plan on living in a converted shipping container or intend on using a container as a permanent workspace.
-You may also require planning permission if your container is located in an area of outstanding natural beauty or next to a listed property.
+For example, you may need to apply for planning permission if you plan on living in a converted building or intend on using a this as a permanent workspace.
+You may also require planning permission if it is located in an area of outstanding natural beauty or next to a listed property.
 With that in mind, it is always advisable to check with your local planning authority (LPA) in advance of ordering a container.
 You can find your LPA by clicking here.

 What circumstances don’t require permission?